 The course fee includes a comprehensive and detailed course manual.

 Rick Kaselj – MS, BSc, PK, CPT, CEP, CES

-Rick Kaselj specializes in exercise rehabilitation, post-rehab, active rehabilitation, exercise therapy and corrective exercise.
-He works in one-on-one and group rehabilitation settings, training people who have been injured at work, in car accidents and during sport activities.
+Rick Kaselj specializes in exercise rehabilitation, post-rehab, active rehabilitation, therapy, and corrective exercise.
+He works in one-on-one and group rehabilitation settings, training people who have been injured at work, in car accidents, and during sports activities.
 His clients and group exercise participants include a wide variety of individuals from healthy and special populations.
-Rick has given over 233 presentations to 4531 fitness professionals and consumers across Canada while continuing to work in rehabilitation centers, physiotherapy clinics, fitness clubs and personal training studios.
-Rick recently completed his Masters of Science degree focusing on corrective exercise and therapeutic exercise for the rotator cuff.
-To reach Rick or learn about his exercise rehabilitation courses please visit ExercisesForInjuries.com .
+Rick has given over 233 presentations to 4531 fitness professionals and consumers across Canada while working in rehabilitation centers, physiotherapy clinics, fitness clubs, and personal training studios.
+Rick recently completed his Master of Science degree focusing on corrective and therapeutic exercises for the rotator cuff.
+To reach Rick or learn about his exercise rehabilitation courses, please visit ExercisesForInjuries.com.

 ** Participants – if you have your yoga/stretch mat and foam roller, please bring them to class.

 What people have said about this course: